yueqingyou/BioQwen/README.md

 ### requirements.txt

-File listing all the dependencies required to run the scripts and notebooks in this repository.
+Here is a file listing all the dependencies required to run the scripts and notebooks in this repository.
+Please note that there might be some dependencies not listed here.
+Feel free to open an issue to provide feedback.

 ## Training

 The training is performed in two stages using the scripts provided.

-### Stage 1 Training
+### Stage 1 Training OR Stage 2 Training

 1. **Load and Filter Data:**
     - Load datasets from various sources.